telosnetwork/delphi-oracle-bridge/README.md

 ## Make a request !

-Deploy a contract that calls the newly deployed `DelphiOracleBridge` contract's `request(uint callId, string memory pair, uint limit, uint callback_gas) external payable` function, passing a value to cover fee and callback gas cost, and implements a `receiveDatapoints(uint, Datapoint[] calldata) external` callback function in order to receive the oracle's answer.
+Deploy a contract that calls the `DelphiOracleBridge` contract's `request(uint callId, string memory pair, uint limit, uint callback_gas) external payable` function, passing a value to cover fee and callback gas cost, and implements a `receiveDatapoints(uint, Datapoint[] calldata) external` callback function in order to receive the oracle's answer.
 Refer to the `DelphiOracleConsumer` EVM contract for an example.

 ### What is callback gas ?
 How do I know what value to pass ?